CM4all/myproxy/doc/index.rst

     parameter passed to the callback function can be used here (the function is allowed to modify it).

+    Instead of ``password``, ``password_sha1`` can be set to a string containing the SHA1 digest (20 bytes, raw, not hex).
+This requires a server which supports ``mysql_native_password``, and works because that authentication method does not require knowing the cleartext password, only its SHA1 digest.

 * ``client:err("Error message")`` fails the handshake with the specified message.